adimi9/AI-Data-Query-App/README.md

 Select which dataset to view and define how many top rows to display.
 The number of rows is adjustable via a Streamlit slider, and Pandas handles the data display.

 ### 3. **Ask Questions & Get Answers 💬**
 Once the data is uploaded, users can ask questions, which are answered using PandasAI powered by OpenAI.
-For visualizations, Microsoft LIDA is used to generate interactive charts.
+For visualisations, Microsoft LIDA is used to generate interactive charts.
 Users can easily query any dataset via a dropdown menu.

 ### 4. **Guardrails for Safe & Relevant Queries 🚧**
 The app includes built-in guardrails to ensure safe and relevant interactions.
 These include: